thongonary/vim-setup/README.md

 # vim-setup
-vimrc and plugins
+My personal vim configuration.
+Use at your own risk!

-My vim setup just for personal use
+Copy the plugin directory to your ~/.vim/plugin.

-Copy the plugin directory to your ~/.vim/plugin
+Rename vimrc to .vimrc in your home directory.